chmaha/channel-splitter/README.md

 Split any number of audio files (wav, flac, aiff or wv) into smaller channel groups via a numeric pattern made up of single digits.

+Users can choose between a python script (all OSes) or POSIX shell script (Linux/MacOS).

 ### Examples

 ```sh